wnd-zermatt/wnd-shell/README.md

 # WND-shell

-shell in a container with tools like ansible for managing our infrastructure
+shell in a container with tools for managing our infrastructure:

+- ansible
+- molecule (ansible testing)
+- prettier, yamllint, ...

 ## Requirements